-Flat-rate Class 2 National Insurance contributions (NICs) must also be paid.
-This amounts to £2.70 (2013/14) per week, which is payable quarterly.
-Additional Class 4 NICs must be paid and these are linked to profit (the lower profit limit is £7,775, the upper limit is £41,450).
+Class 4 NICs must be paid and these are linked to profit (the lower profit limit is £8,060, the upper limit is £43,000 in 2016/17).
 Class 4 NICs are paid at the same time as your self-assessment tax bill.

 After they set up a limited company, as well as a director, people become an employee of their company who pays income tax (as any other staff member) through a scheme called PAYE (pay as you earn).
-The salaries of company directors are usually enhanced with dividends, which provides a tax advantage, because you do not have to pay National Insurance on dividends.
+The salaries of company directors are usually enhanced with dividends, which can provide a tax advantage.
+Since April 2016 there has been a dividend allowance of £5,000.
+No tax is payable on the first £5,000 of dividend income.
+Income over the dividend allowance is taxed at 7.5% for basic rate tax payers, 32.5% for higher rate tax payers and 38.1% for additional rate payers.
 Tax and NICs are deducted via the company’s payroll, which the employer must set up.
 The company must also pay employer’s NICs for its staff.

-Corporation tax must be paid yearly on company profits (20% for profits up to £300,000, rising incrementally thereafter to 23% in 2013/14).
+Corporation tax of 20% must be paid yearly on company profits (the small profits and main rates of corporation tax were aligned in April 2015).
 You (or your accountant) must work out how much Corporation Tax is due and pay the money to HM Revenue & Customs (HMRC), usually within nine months of company year-end.

 If you’ve told HMRC you’ve started your business, you can claim most expenses incurred as pre-trading costs (exceptions include money spent forming a limited company).